cooplab/R_popgen_notes_code/README.md

-## EVE102 Package: R Course Materials for Population Genetics
+## R Course Materials for Population Genetics

 <br/>

-This R package contains data, functions, and documentation for Population and Quantitative Genetics.
-The R package is currently called EVE102
+This R package contains a few datasets, functions, and documentation for Population and Quantitative Genetics.
+The R package is currently called EVE102.

 ## Installing R and RStudio